Go to main navigation

 The Rules About Serving and Filing Responses to Requests for Orders in Family Law Courts can be Confusing.
 Here is a Primer on What to Do and When to Do It.

-The questions I was asked:
+Today I was asked:

 My ex hired a lawyer and their lawyer served me with a request to modify custody by mail at the wrong address, but I was notified and received the papers.
 Do I have to serve a copy of my response to the request before I file it?
 Who do I serve–my ex or their lawyer?
 How long before the hearing must I serve the response?